Particulate matter (PM10/PM2.5)

 The downward trend in the time series has been interrupted in several years; most notably in 2003.
 In March and April 2003, meteorological analysis showed that concentrations at many monitoring sites were elevated due to primary emissions from Northern or Central Europe along with secondary particles caused by chemical reactions in the atmosphere.
 When cleaner Atlantic airflows became dominant in April 2003, pollution levels dropped considerably - see Air Pollution in the UK, 2003.

 More recently, the downward trend was interrupted in 2019, but to a lesser degree.
-Meteorological analysis indicated that two UK-wide particulate pollution episodes occurred in February and April of 2019.
-Both of these events primarily resulted from a combination of warm, sunny weather causing increased local and foreign particulate suspension along with light, easterly winds transporting a substantial amount of particulate matter from Europe.
-It is likely that these events contributed to the relatively high number of hours of PM10 pollution observed in 2019 - see Air Pollution in the UK, 2019.
+Meteorological analysis indicated that two UK-wide particulate pollution episodes occurred in February and April of 2019, and that these events primarily resulted from a combination of warm, sunny weather causing an increase in particulates from local and transboundary sources.
+In addition, light easterly winds transported a substantial amount of particulate matter from Europe.
+It is probable that these events contributed to the relatively high number of hours of PM10 pollution observed in 2019 - see Air Pollution in the UK, 2019.

 For PM2.5, ‘Moderate’ air pollution (which requires action by citizens who are vulnerable to the health impacts of air pollution) is triggered when the latest 24-hour running mean concentration is greater than 35 µg/m3.
-The coloured categories relate to the categories of the Daily Air Quality Index - see the Daily Air Quality Index Table in the statistical tables that accompany this release.
+The coloured categories relate to the categories of the Daily Air Quality Index (see Daily Air Quality Index Table in the statistical tables that accompany this release).

 Download the data for this chart in CSV format